Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 Best career alternative: Chat operator

-If talking to existing and potential isn’t your strongest suit, then chatting with them might be your next best bet.
+If talking to existing and potential customers isn’t your strongest suit, then chatting with them might be your next best bet.
 You can still work in customer service, minus the phone calls, as a chat operator.

 The primary job of chat operators is to communicate with customers via a chat platform.
 You will answer their questions, help them troubleshoot, place orders, and more.
 Many companies offer online chat operator jobs, so you can work peacefully in the comfort of your home.

-Income potential: average base pay of $$45,194 /yr
+Income potential: average base pay of $$45,194 /year

 5. Modeling